amymathews/cisc187-assignments/lab08-regular-polygons/README.md

 Remember to check for the invariants of perimeter.

+**Note:** The test for this step must compile without warning, or the test will fail to compile.

 The general formula for perimeter of a regular polygon:

   ![p = sn](https://latex.codecogs.com/svg.latex?p%20%3D%20sn)